VerifiedarXiv:2305.1829024 min

 What the update does

-The loss is tidy, but the gradient is where the intuition lives.
+The loss is tidy, but the gradient is what makes the behavior intuitive.
 Differentiate (7) and you get

 Two pieces.
 The bracket on the right is the direction: increase the log-probability of the winner, decrease the log-probability of the loser.
 Every preference pair pushes the policy the same way, up on ywy_w, down on yly_l.
 The scalar in front is the interesting part.
 It is σ(r^θ(x,yl)r^θ(x,yw))\sigma(\hat{r}_\theta(x,y_l) - \hat{r}_\theta(x,y_w)), the probability that the model's current implicit reward ranks the pair backwards.
 When the policy already scores the winner well above the loser, that sigmoid is near zero and the example is nearly ignored.
 When the policy has the pair wrong, scoring the loser higher, the weight approaches one and the example gets the full push.

-This is the built-in safeguard that hand-tuned RLHF tricks try to bolt on.
-DPO spends its gradient on the examples it currently gets wrong and coasts past the ones it already has right, automatically, because the weight is the model's own error.
+This adaptive weighting is built into the DPO loss itself, not added on top.
+DPO concentrates its gradient on the examples currently ranked wrong and applies almost no update to those already ranked correctly, because the weight is set by the model's own error.
 Drag the margin and watch the weight and the push respond:

 Figure 5 · the gradient weight